What Makes a Leader? Daniel Goldman

 You cannot change your IQ, says Goleman, but the good news, he says, is that you can improve your emotional intelligence.
 “You can develop it, particularly regarding specific competencies that distinguish outstanding leaders.
 There is plenty of research on this.
 Emotional intelligence has to do with capacity, not a fixed capacity, and it tends to grow.

 “When we say someone is mature, we’re talking about their emotional intelligence, self-mastery, and how they relate to others.
 There are many proven methodologies.
-Research has shown that coaching will take an executive at one level and move them to the next level.
+Research has shown that coaching will take an executive to one level and move them to the next level.
 So, the good news is yes, it can be enhanced.”

 According to Goleman, not all management will see the value in developing emotional intelligence in its leaders and teams.
 Some will fail to see the correlation between working and emotional intelligence.
 “Well, I think some executives struggle with the idea that enhancing soft skills will have hard results, but there’s lots of data now showing, indeed, more emotionally intelligent leaders get better business results.”